AathreyaG/reactai-starter/solution.md

 **Component Structure and UI Interaction:**

 - **CSVUploadComponent**: A user interface element allowing the selection and uploading of CSV files.
 It performs client-side validations before sending the file to the backend via HTTP requests.
-- **CatalogTableComponent**: Displays catalog data in a table format, enables inline editing, and communicates with the backend to submit updates using RESTful APIs.
+- **CatalogTableComponent**: Displays catalog data in a table format, enables inline editing, deletion, and communicates with the backend to submit updates using RESTful APIs.
 - **CatalogExportComponent**: Allows users to download the catalog in various formats.
 It interacts with the backend to generate and fetch these files.

 **State Management and Routing:**